 Step 4: Figure out an average cost per lead

-Truth is, average cost per lead varies across industry, region, and more.
+Truth is, the average cost per lead varies across the industry, region, and more.

-The good news is, this is the ONE number that you can easily manipulate through improvements to your pay per click campaigns—things like boosting AdWords quality scores, modifying bids and positions, finding new keywords, increasing landing page conversion rates, etc.
+The good news is, this is the ONE number that you can easily manipulate through improvements to your pay-per-click campaigns—things like boosting Google Ads quality scores, modifying bids and positions, finding new keywords, increasing landing page conversion rates, etc.

 Step 5: Decide on a monthly media budget